agourlay/logs-narrator/README.md

 # logs-narrator

-Merge logs to tell a story.
+Merge log files according to the timestamps to display the logs in a chronological order.

 Alternative to [lnav](https://github.com/tstack/lnav) where an additional host id can be extracted via a regex for logs correlation.